Synopsys: Numerical Technologies

 Numerical Technologies, Inc. was a San Jose-based electronic design automation public (NASDAQ: NMTC) company.
 The company was primarily known for its intellectual property, software tools and services covering phase-shifting mask technology.
-On March 3, 2003, it was acquired by Synopsys.
+On March 3, 2003, it was acquired by Synopsys for $250 million.

 SpringSoft

 SpringSoft is a software company that developed VLSI design and debugging software.
 The company was founded with a grant from the Taiwanese National Science Council in February 1996.

 In 1997, SpringSoft established Novas Software in Silicon Valley to market Springsoft's VLSI Debugging software.
 SpringSoft created a custom layout tool called Laker and a US-based company called Silicon Canvas.
 In May 2008, SpringSoft purchased Novas Software Silicon Canvas and combined them to form the wholly owned subsidiary SpringSoft USA.
 SpringSoft employed over 400 people with office locations across the world.

 Synopsys announced its acquisition of SpringSoft in 2012.

 Synplicity

 Synplicity Inc. was a supplier of software for the design of programmable logic devices (FPGAs, PLDs, and CPLDs) used for communications, military/aerospace, consumer, semiconductor, computer and other electronic systems.
 Synplicity's tools provided logic synthesis, physical synthesis, and verification functions for FPGA, FPGA-based ASIC prototyping, and DSP designers.
-Synplicity was listed on Nasdaq until it was acquired by Synopsys for $227 million in a transaction finalized May 15, 2008.
+Synplicity was listed on Nasdaq until it was acquired by Synopsys for $227 million in a transaction finalized on May 15, 2008.